- Can bile duct cancer be found early?

 Can bile duct cancer be found early?

-The bile duct is located deep inside the body, so early tumors cannot be seen or felt by health care providers during routine physical exams.
-There are currently no blood tests or other tests that can reliably detect bile duct cancers early enough to be useful as screening tests.
-Without effective screening tests, most bile duct cancers are found only when the cancer has grown enough to cause symptoms.
-The most common symptom is jaundice, a yellowing of the skin and eyes, which is caused by a blocked bile duct
+The bile ducts are deep inside the body, so early tumors can’t be seen or felt during routine physical exams.
+There are no blood tests or other tests that can reliably detect bile duct cancers early enough to be useful as screening tests.
+(Screening is testing for cancer in people without any symptoms.)
+Because of this, most bile duct cancers are found only after the cancer has grown enough to cause signs or symptoms.
+The most common symptom is jaundice, a yellowing of the skin and eyes, which is caused by a blocked bile duct.